looker53/webdriver-downloader/README.md

 - `-v` or `--version`,  the version would be downloaded.
 - `-f` or `--force`, force downloading if the similar driver exists

+## System Platform
+Driverloader would download the given version according to your OS, windows, mac, linux are all OK.

 ## Mirror URL
 webdriver-downloader get the drivers from https://npm.taobao.org/mirrors/